tnichols217/notes/CSDS 391/W/W1_tln32.md

 Performance: More knots in the knit of the sweater would be good, inconsistent knots would be negative
 Environment: Physical properties of the yarn and knitting needles
 Actuators: Hands and fingers to manipulate and create the stitch
-Sensors: Eyes to check performance and guide hands,
+Sensors: Eyes to check performance and guide hands, Touch to feel the yarn to adjust tension or position

+### Task Environment Properties

+-